worktheclock/replit.github.io/repls/quick-start.md

   app.run(host='0.0.0.0', port=8080)
 ```

 We're creating a new page where we look for a query parameter `secret` and we check to see if it matches our `.env` secret.
-Watch the video below to see the results.
+The gif below demonstrates the results.

 ![Secret keys](/images/repls/quickstart/secret_keys.gif)